 django-cors-headers is a Django application for handling the server headers required for Cross-Origin Resource Sharing (CORS).

-A Django App that adds CORS (Cross-Origin Resource Sharing) headers to responses.
+A Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
+This allows in-browser requests to your Django application from other origins.

 Install from pip: